Scorpion Research Logo Scorpion Research Header

 The EAN-128 type Barcode symbology provides greater flexibility than the EAN-13 Barcode through supporting a larger number of digits as well as alpha-numeric and special characters.
 The uses for the EAN-128 Barcode are widespread throughout different industries and the use of special Application Identifiers offers further possibilities for standardised automation.

 The Scorpion BarCode software encodes EAN-128 Barcodes using Codeset B encoding which offers alphanumeric text to be encoded.
 In the special case where all of the text consists of numeric data only, the Codeset C is automatically used which results in a smaller Barcode image.
+Similarly, where only numeric and uppercase alphabetic characters are required, Codeset A is automatically used.

 To create the Barcode image, enter the data into the Barcode Data Entry box.
 The Barcode image is updated automatically during entry.
 The usual size of this Barcode symbology depends on the number of numeric digits that are included.
 It is not recommended to have greater than 25 digits in one Barcode graphic.
 Although the text appearing below the Barcode image reflects the data that has been entered, the actual image is based on data after it has been validated.